The main sign of tardive dyskinesia (TD) is making movements which:

 It made me feel stupid and very depressed.
 It was funny sometimes, however it soon became painful.
 I didn’t want to go outside as I felt embarrassed.

-Detecting signs of TD early is really important for reducing the possibility that TD will continue.
-If you have started taking antipsychotic drugs and are experiencing any of these signs you should speak to a doctor, even if the symptoms are mild, or you’re not sure what they are.
+Noticing signs of TD early can be really important for reducing the chance of it continuing.
+If you are taking antipsychotic drugs and are experiencing any of these signs, it’s important to speak to a doctor as soon as possible – even if the symptoms seem mild, or you’re not sure what they are.